Chapter 02: Let’s Learn Swift Programming Language – Variables & Constants in Swift

 var emptyInteger = Int()

-Here is how to Declare String
+Here is how to Declare a String

 var courseName = "iOS Development"